 I do not claim to be ‘from’ anywhere, raised an Army brat.
 However, currently and for past 43 months live in southeast Florida.
 I have not left this planet yet.
 I have no idea how I am still alive or why.
 I would say that’s my biggest accomplishment.

 I want those who are not autistic to know about autism: You cannot make a cat ‘BARK’, or a dog use a litter box.

 Thus far, I have not gotten much in the way of resources or support services.
 There are not many in the USA for adults anyway, and so far, I have not found a lot of help in this area.
 It may be ‘out there’ but that requires asking the correct questions and handling the world outside the house, talking to people and going places.
 Doing those things are tremendously difficult and taxing for me these days.

 I was in individual therapy and have quit that as I do not see it going anywhere.
 I may change my mind on that, when I can get to a place of pseudo ‘calm’ to think things through.
 The overwhelm of day to day is like a WAR and I feel that I need a big life preserver tossed at me but instead am treading water, exhausted, and it is like it does not matter if I do drown.

-I think I gave a lot of this information above, my apologies.
-YES - not having the diagnosis earlier.
-Let me say it this way - had I known earlier and been able to get insight, help, support and learned things like they are teaching my autistic son (he’s 11 and been getting occupational, speech and other services for 3 years now) then maybe I would have had a fighting chance in navigating the world at large, given even the same crap circumstances and myriad of typhoons many of which are still storming daily.
+I mentioned that I was diagnosed late.
+Had I known earlier about autism and been able to get insight, help, support and learned things like they are teaching my autistic son, who has been receiving occupational, speech and other services for 3 years now, then maybe I would have had an easier time growing up and less stress navigating the world at large, I still have some of the same problems I’ve had since I was a child.